This chapter sets out the eligibility requirements for key public services that people with NRPF may need to access.

-People with no recourse to public funds NRPF are only prohibited under section 115 of the Immigration Asylum Act 1999 from accessing specified welfare benefits, homelessness assistance and social housing.
-A person who has NRPF will not be excluded from accessing other publically funded services because of the NRPF condition, however, there are often eligibility criteria attached to these services which related to a person’s nationality or immigration status, or are linked to being in receipt of certain welfare benefits.
-Eligibility requirements for key services that families with NRPF may be able to access are set out in this chapter.
-Legal aid is covered in chapter 12
+People with NRPF are only prohibited from accessing specified welfare benefits, homelessness assistance and an allocation of social housing through the council register.
+A person who has NRPF will not be excluded from accessing other publicly funded services because of the NRPF condition.
+However, there are often eligibility criteria attached to these services which relate to a person’s nationality or immigration status, or are linked to being in receipt of certain welfare benefits.
+It is therefore important to be aware of what services a person with NRPF may be entitled to.
+Legal aid is covered in chapter 12.

 13.1 Work related welfare benefits

 A person who is lawfully present and has NRPF may be able to claim the following welfare benefits if they have been in work or have paid National Insurance contributions: